-- 23.01 (a) This Agreement shall be in effect from April 1, 2008, to and including March 31, 2012, and from year to year thereafter unless notice of desire to re-open this Agreement is served by either party hereto in writing, at least sixty (60) days prior to March 31, 2012, or any subsequent year. - (b) The parties agree to commence negotiations on March 1, 2012, or March 1 of any subsequent year in which notice is served for extension or modification of this Agreement for a period to commence April 1, 2012 or April 1 of any subsequent year in which notice is served. - (c) In the event that an Agreement has not been reached by March 31, 2012 or any subsequent year in which notice is served, either party may then serve thirty (30) days' notice in writing of intent to terminate this Agreement.
+23.01 (a) This Agreement shall be in effect to and including March 31, 2016, and from year to year thereafter unless notice of desire to re-open this Agreement is served by either party hereto in writing, at least sixty (60) days prior to March 31, 2016, or any subsequent year.

+(b) The parties agree to commence negotiations on March 1, 2016, or March 1 of any subsequent year in which notice is served for extension or modification of this Agreement for a period to commence April 1, 2016 or April 1 of any subsequent year in which notice is served.

+(c) In the event that an Agreement has not been reached by March 31, 2016 or any subsequent year in which notice is served, either party may then serve thirty (30) days' notice in writing of intent to terminate this Agreement.